seandstewart/bardly/pending/romances/the-tempest/11-player.md

 But you, my brace of lords, were I so minded,
 I here could pluck his highness'frown upon you
 And justify you traitors: at this time
-I will tell no tales. …
+I will tell no tales. ...

 **SEBASTIAN**
 *\[Aside]*
 ...
-The devil speaks in her. …
+The devil speaks in her. ...

 **PROSPERO**
-… No.
+...
+No.
 For you, most wicked sir, whom to call brother
 Would even infect my mouth, I do forgive
 Thy rankest fault; all of them; and require
 My dukedom of thee, which perforce, I know,
-Thou must restore. …
+Thou must restore. ...

 **ALONSO**
-… If thou be'st Prospero,
+...
+If thou be'st Prospero,
 Give us particulars of thy preservation;
 How thou hast met us here, who three hours since
-Were wreck’d upon this shore; where I have lost—
+Were wreck'd upon this shore; where I have lost--
-How sharp the point of this remembrance is!—
+How sharp the point of this remembrance is!--
-My dear son Ferdinand. …
+My dear son Ferdinand. ...

 **PROSPERO**
-… I am woe for't, sir.
+...
+I am woe for't, sir.

 **ALONSO**
 Irreparable is the loss, and patience
-Says it is past her cure. …
+Says it is past her cure. ...

 **PROSPERO**
-… I rather think
+...
+I rather think
 You have not sought her help, of whose soft grace
 For the like loss I have her sovereign aid
-And rest myself content. …
+And rest myself content. ...

 **ALONSO**
-...You the like loss!
+...
+You the like loss!

 **PROSPERO**
 As great to me as late; and, supportable
 To make the dear loss, have I means much weaker
 Than you may call to comfort you, for I
-Have lost my daughter. …
+Have lost my daughter. ...

 **ALONSO**
-… A daughter?
+...
+A daughter?
 O heavens, that they were living both in Naples,
 The king and queen there! that they were, I wish
 Myself were mudded in that oozy bed